-I didn’t respond well to this woman, and eventually, she told my daft mother that if I wasn’t going to practice, there was no sense in paying for piano lessons.
+She finally told my daft mother that if I wasn’t going to practice, there was no sense in paying for piano lessons.

-I can go on with examples, but basically, she did everything she could to sabotage what I enjoyed and this was just her usual nitpicking she did every day.
+I can go on with examples, but basically, she did everything she could to sabotage what I enjoyed, and this was just her usual nitpicking she did every day.

-If there is any joy or happiness in your life, a narcissist will do everything to destroy it, it’s what they do.
+If there is any joy or happiness in your life, a narcissist will do everything to destroy it; it’s what they do.

 I was picked on and bullied by her every single day of my entire existence for no other reason than her insatiable need to feel superior.